 Unsealed roads: Many roads used to access areas in Fiordland are unsealed gravel.
 See tips for driving on unsealed roads.

-Didymo weed - threat to rivers and lakes
+Didymo weed – a threat to rivers and lakes

 Didymo is an invasive freshwater alga that threatens the health of our waterways.
-Please help us stop it spreading further in Fiordland rivers and lakes.
+Help us stop it spreading further in Fiordland rivers and lakes.

 If you are moving between waterways please check, clean and dry your equipment.
-See didymo controls for Fiordland National Park.
+Didymo controls for Fiordland National Park.